Preparing ACP-600 Project Administration in Jira Server: Part I Concepts to master

 What changes can be performed on statuses and transitions

-The statuses can be changed.
-The transitions can also be changed but nothing about validators or conditions can be modified.
+can also be changed but nothing about validators

 A customized workflows is usually a more complex workflow.
 Often it has a specific sequence of steps rather than allowing every status to transition into every other status (global transitions).
 The Jira administrator may add conditions, user input validation and automated functions to transitions in the workflow.